anstrong/Final-Project/README.md

 ## Processing Part 3
 I translated the code to Java (a language with which I have no experience) so it could be compatible with OpenCV, and began integrating my movie testing code from before (*Test>Processing>Movie_Processing*) with the new graphics.
-The results, after hours of debugging, was a choppy video of the sihouette from the file, just as I'd hoped.
+The results, after hours of debugging, was a choppy video of the sihouette from the file, just as I'd originally hoped.